Ammar03s/microservices-orchestration-stack/README.md

-# Retail Sales Dashboard - Microservices

-A containerized microservices application with React frontend, Flask backend, and dual database setup (PostgreSQL + MySQL).
+# Containerized microservices application with React frontend, Flask backend, and dual database setup (PostgreSQL + MySQL)

 ## Summary

 This project demonstrates deploying a microservices-based application where each component runs as a separate process within its own Docker container.
 The application includes a frontend web server, backend API server, and database servers that are containerized using Docker and communicate effectively with each other.

-## Requirements Fulfilled
+## Stack

 **Dockerized Frontend Web Server** - React app with Dockerfile, dependencies, and port exposure
 **Dockerized Backend API Server** - Flask API with Dockerfile, dependencies, and port exposure